elsesourav/how-to-use-icons/README.md

 setp 5:  copy this link tag ---> **< link rel="stylesheet" href="./icons/css/icon.css">**

-setp 6: paste in your html head tag
+setp 6: paste the tag in your html head tag

 --------- thats it (done) -----------